lander2k2/aws-infra-controller/README.md

 Wait a couple of minutes for the EC2 instance to spin up and the Kubernetes cluster to initialize.

+Add the private key identity for your AWS key pair to the auth agent.

+    $ ssh-add [path/to/private/key]

 Get the master node's IP address from AWS.
 Then copy some configs to the EC2 instance.

     $ scp ~/.aws-infra-controller-inventory.json ubuntu@[ip address]:~/aws-infra-controller-inventory.json